usethesource/rascal/src/org/rascalmpl/courses/Rascal/Expressions/Comprehensions/Comprehensions.md

 The syntax varies slightly for each type, but comprehensions have the following common elements:

-*  A _generator_ can come in two flavours:
+*  Generators can come in two flavours:
-**  an _enumerator_ that generates all the values in some subject value.
+   * ((Boolean-Enumerator)) that generates all the values in some subject value.
-**  a _filter_ that performs an arbitrary test on previously generated values.
+   * ((Boolean-Filter)) that performs an arbitrary test on previously generated values.

 *  One or more _contributing expressions_ that are added to the list, set or map that is being constructed.